Wills Power of Attorney Legal Advice How it Works Pricing

 What is compassionate leave?

-Compassionate leave is when you are granted time off work to cope with the death of someone close to you.
-In Australia it is part of your work entitlements depending on the contractual agreement you have with your employer.
-You can apply for compassionate leave to deal with:
+Compassionate leave is when you are granted time off work to cope with the death of someone close to you, or someone in your immediate family.

 • The death of an immediate family member;